bomonike/bomonike.github.io/plc.md

 The term OEE was coined by Seiichi Nakajima (in Japan) based on the Harrington Emerson way of thinking regarding labor efficiency.

-"Fully Productive Time" is another way of saying an OEE of 100% when only good parts are produced (100% quality), at the maximum speed (100% performance), and without interruption (100% availability).<a target="_blank" href="https://www.leanproduction.com/oee/">:</a>
+"Fully Productive Time" is another way of saying an OEE of 100% when only good parts are produced (100% quality), at the maximum speed (100% performance), and without interruption (100% availability).

 OEE is used as a baseline to track progress over time in eliminating waste from a given production asset.
 See https://www.oee.com/calculating-oee/